Azure/react-appinsights/README.md

 However, in order to make this more accurate, it will subtract the time in which the user was idle.
 In other words, `React Component Engaged Time = ComponentWillUnmount timestamp - ComponentDidMount timestamp - idle time`.

-To see this metric in the Azure portal you need to navigate to the Application Insights resource, select "Metrics" tab and configure the empty charts to display Custom metric named "React Component Engaged Time (seconds)", select aggergation (sum, avg, etc.) of your liking and apply split by "Component Name".
+To see this metric in the Azure portal you need to navigate to the Application Insights resource, select "Metrics" tab and configure the empty charts to display Custom metric named "React Component Engaged Time (seconds)", select aggregation (sum, avg, etc.) of your liking and apply split by "Component Name".

 ![image](https://user-images.githubusercontent.com/1005174/51357010-c168ac80-1a71-11e9-8df9-348febd2d6dd.png)